-Other places of interest are the Basilica of the Annunciation, which is the largest church in the Middle East, and Mary’s Well and Ancient Bathhouse.
-A place I absolutely loved and could have spent hours in is Elbabour: this amazing old mill sells all sorts of spices, teas and coffee, dry fruits and nuts.
-It’s where I also tried the za’atar, which is a mixture of herbs (mostly oregano and thyme) that is mixed with olive oil and spread on traditional Arab bread.
-I think I got addicted to it.
+Other places of interest are the Basilica of the Annunciation, the largest church in the Middle East, and Mary’s Well and Ancient Bathhouse.
+Make sure to also visit Elbabour, an amazing old mill that sells all sorts of spices, teas and coffee, dry fruits and nuts.
+Try the za’atar, a mixture of herbs (mostly oregano and thyme) mixed with olive oil and spread on traditional Arab bread.

 Where to sleep and eat in Nazareth

 The best place to stay in Nazareth is the Fauzi Azar Inn.
-There’s a range of private rooms with private bathroom (though they are not cheap) and of dorms with shared bathrooms.
+They have private rooms with private bathroom and dorms with shared bathrooms.
 The place is incredibly charming, and quiet.
 The breakfast is good, the kitchen perfectly equipped and they even do occasional traditional cooking classes.

 Day 1 – from Nazareth to Cana

-The first day of the Jesus Trail is spent walking out of Nazareth and (literally) finding the way to Cana.
-The trail starts in Nazareth Old City, at the Basilica of the Annunciation, and goes through the Market, where it is well marked: it leads to a flight of over 400 steps that take to a nice viewpoint from where the city can be admired.
+From Nazareth, you will walk to Cana in what is mostly an urban hike.
+The trail starts in the Old City, at the Basilica of the Annunciation, and goes through the Market, where it is well marked: it leads to a flight of over 400 steps to a nice viewpoint over the city.

-Once there, the trail it goes through a suburb of the city to eventually lead to Zippori village and Zippori National Park, Mash’had Village and eventually to Cana.
-It pretty much feels like an urban hike for almost the entire way.
+Once there, the trail it goes through a suburb and then to Zippori village and Zippori National Park, Mash’had Village and eventually to Cana.

-Zippori National Park (for which there is an entrance fee) allows access to Old Zippori Village, with excavations of buildings from different time periods and which include a Roman Villa from around 200 CE and various mosaics.
-Eyal and I didn’t actually visit the ruins.
-We got lost on the way out of Nazareth (more on that below) and wanted to get to Cana before dark, so we pushed on.
+From Zippori National Park (for which there is an entrance fee) you will get access to Old Zippori Village, with excavations of buildings from different time periods and which include a Roman Villa from around 200 CE and various mosaics.

-Once past the National Park, the trail goes through a forest until it reaches Mash’had, a small town of around 7000 people, who are mostly Muslim.
-There, the main point of interest is the Central Mosque.
+Once past the National Park, the trail goes through a forest until it reaches Mash’had, a small Muslim town of around 7000 people.
+The main landmark is the Central Mosque.

-From Mash’had it is a shorter walk to Cana (known in Israel as Kfar Cana), the traditional site of the wedding party where Jesus performed his first miracle of turning water into wine.
-The main attraction in Cana is the Franciscan Wedding Church, where it often happens that already married Christian couples go renew their vows.
+From Mash’had you will walk to Cana (Kfar Cana), the traditional site of the wedding party where Jesus performed his first miracle of turning water into wine.
+The village is also known for ts pomegranates, whose seeds are pressed into a delicious juice or used in various recipes.
+The main attraction is the Franciscan Wedding Church, where Christian couples often go to renew their vows.